Improved Global Guarantees for the Nonconvex Burer--Monteiro Factorization via Rank Overparameterization: Introduction

-Without explicitly accounting for overparameterization, the best ``no spurious local minima'' guarantee that we can make is for almost-perfect choices of $\phi$ with conditions numbers $L/\mu<3$.
-Indeed, we obtain the following statement by allowing the true rank $r^{\star}$ in \thmref{main} to take on all values smaller than the search rank $r$ (i.e. by substituting the upper-bound $r^{\star}\le r$).
-It provides an affirmative answer to a conjecture first posed in \citet{zhang2018much} that is widely believed to be true in the existing literature~\citep{zhu2018global,zhang2019sharp,li2019non}. \begin{cor}[Exact parameterization] Let $\phi:\S^{n}\to\R$ be twice-differentiable, $L$-smooth and $\mu$-strongly convex, and let the search rank $r$ satisfy $r\ge\rank(M^{\star})$ where $M^{\star}=\arg\min_{M\succeq0}\phi(M)$. \end{cor}

-\begin{itemize} \item If $L/\mu<3$, then $f(U)\eqdef\phi(UU^{T})$ for $U\in\R^{n\times r}$ has no spurious local minima. \item If $L/\mu\ge3$, then nothing can be said due to the existence of a counterexample. \end{itemize} Comparing \thmref{main} and \corref{half}, we conclude that a small amount of overparameterization can lead to large improvements in ``no spurious local minima'' guarantees based on the condition number $L/\mu$.
-As an important future work, we expect that explicitly accounting for rank overparameterization should also greatly improve other theoretical guarantees, including local guarantees based on a specific initial point and choice of algorithm~\citep{zhang2019sharp,zhang2020many,bi2021absence}, and also application-specific global guarantees, based on narrower structures like incoherence~\citep{sun2016guaranteed,ge2016matrix,ge2017nospurious,dong2018nonconvex,li2019rapid,ling2019regularized,ma2019implicit}, low-rank measurements~\citep{chen2015solving,candes2015phase,chen2019gradient}, and structured sparsity~\citep{molybog2020role}.
-In this regard, an important contribution of this paper is to provide a set of tools to explicitly reason about overparameterization.
-Indeed, we mention several local guarantees~\citep{zhang2020many,zhang2019sharp,bi2021absence} and application-specific guarantees~\citep{molybog2020role} that can be immediately improved using our techniques.
-It remains an open question whether a \emph{constant-factor} overparameterization ratio will also be enough to substantially improve these other theoretical guarantees.
+Without explicitly accounting for overparameterization, the best global guarantee that we can make is for almost-perfect choices of $\phi$ with conditions numbers $L/\mu<3$.
+Indeed, we obtain the following by allowing the true rank $r^{\star}$ in \thmref{main} to take on all values smaller than the search rank $r$ (i.e. by substituting the upper-bound $r^{\star}\le r$).
+It provides an affirmative answer to a conjecture first posed in \citet{zhang2018much} that is widely believed to be true in the existing literature~\citep{zhu2018global,zhang2019sharp,li2019non}. \begin{corollary}[Exact parameterization] Let $\phi:\S^{n}\to\R$ be twice-differentiable, $L$-smooth and $\mu$-strongly convex, and let the search rank $r$ satisfy $r\ge\rank(M^{\star})$ where $M^{\star}=\arg\min_{M\succeq0}\phi(M)$. \begin{itemize} \item If $L/\mu<3$, then $f(U)\eqdef\phi(UU^{T})$ for $U\in\R^{n\times r}$ has no spurious local minima. \item If $L/\mu\ge3$, then nothing can be said due to the existence of a counterexample. \end{itemize} \end{corollary} Comparing \thmref{main} and \corref{half}, we conclude that a small amount of overparameterization can lead to large improvements in global guarantees based on the condition number $L/\mu$.
+As an important future work, we expect that explicitly accounting for rank overparameterization should also greatly improve other theoretical guarantees, including local guarantees based on a specific initial point and choice of algorithm~\citep{zhang2019sharp,zhang2020many}, and also application-specific global guarantees, based on narrower structures like incoherence~\citep{ge2016matrix,ge2017nospurious,ma2019implicit}, low-rank measurements~\citep{chen2015solving,candes2015phase,chen2019gradient}, and structured sparsity~\citep{molybog2020role}.
+In this regard, an important contribution of this paper is to provide a set of tools to reason about the inexistence of overparameterized counterexamples.